 "unlikely imported."
-Based on food availability data from the U.S. Department of Agriculture's

-Economic Research Service, the majority of spices in the U.S. food supply are imported.6 of origin clearly labeled on the packaging, this approach may not accurately capture all spices that are grown overseas.
+Based on food availability data from the U.S. Department of Agriculture's Economic Research Service, the majority of spices in the U.S. food supply are imported.6 Furthermore, while Ishida et al. [15] assigned an "imported" status to products that had countries of origin clearly labeled on the packaging, this approach may not accurately capture all spices that are grown overseas.
 What is not considered is that many imported spices are exempt from the country-of-origin labeling requirements7.
 Therefore, Ishida et al. [15]'s reported distribution of samples (337 domestic, 455 imported, 302 unspecified origin) may not reflect products that are grown overseas and may legally be labeled as a product of the U.S. (additional concerns with regards to representative of the sampling database are provided below).